ziedHamdi/apollo-next-ssr-error/README.md

-# Apollo Server and Client Example
+# Apollo Server and Client Example Modified

->This project was created with
+>**This project was created with the command**
 >>yarn create next-app --example api-routes-apollo-server-and-client api-routes-apollo-server-and-client-app
 >
->It was modified to demonstrate that when compiled, the resolver is not called on page refresh
+> It was modified to demonstrate that when compiled, the resolver is not called on page refresh
+>
 > Modified files are
 >- ./apollo/resolvers
 >- ./pages/index.js